reshamas/reshamas.github.io/_posts/2021-03-06-2021-state-of-pyladies.md

 ## About the Author
-Reshama Shaikh has been an organizer for the New York City chapter for the past 4 years.
+Reshama Shaikh has been an organizer for the New York City chapter for the past 4 years, which is the third largest PyLadies chapter.
 She is a statistician who enjoys exploring data, creating data visualizations, and working with Python and plotly.

 ## Tools
 - Data was analyzed from csv files using Python and pandas